inderdhillon/assignment/README.md

 #This is to verify if service packages are installed.

 ansible-playbook assignment.yml -i inventory.ini -e action=check_status
 #This is to check application status.
 Please update healthcheck service url.
-It returns
+It will send out email Alert if application is DOWN.

 ansible-playbook assignment.yml -i inventory.ini -e action=check_disk
 #This is to check disk space on all servers and sends email if disk utilization exceeds 80%.